smhurf/lewagon_challenges/05-Production/06-Airflow/04-Data-Enriching/README.md

 Now implement `load_bq_table_from_df()` to load api result into a new BQ table named `weather_crawling`

-Test your 2 functions by requesting data from 2018 and inserting it into our table.
+Test your 2 functions by requesting data from the whole 2018 year and inserting it into our table.

 ## Dag implementation